djipco/webmidi/website/api/classes/Output.md

   .then(() => console.log("System exclusive messages are enabled");
 ```

-Note that, depending on browser, version and platform, it is generally necessary to serve the
-page over HTTPS to enable sysex support.

 ##### Examples

 If you want to send a sysex message to a Korg device connected to the first output, you would